 Even if we qualify and maintain our status as a REIT, we may become subject to U.S. federal income taxes and related state and local taxes.
 For example, gain from the sale of properties that are "dealer" properties sold by a REIT (a "prohibited transaction" under the Code) will be subject to a 100% tax.
 Also, we may not make sufficient distributions to avoid excise taxes applicable to REITs.
-Similarly, if we were to fail an income test (and did not lose our REIT status because such failure was due to reasonable cause and not willful neglect) we would be subject to tax on the income that does not meet the income test requirements.
+Similarly, if we were to fail an income or asset test (and did not lose our REIT status because such failure was due to reasonable cause and not willful neglect), we would be subject to tax on the income that does not meet the income or asset test requirements which could be material.
 We also may decide to retain net capital gain we earn from the sale or other disposition of our investments and pay income tax directly on such income.
 In that event, our stockholders would be treated as if they earned that income and paid the tax on it directly.
-However, stockholders that are tax-exempt, such as charities or qualified pension plans, would have no benefit from their deemed payment of such tax liability unless they file U.S. federal income taxes, either directly or at the level of the other companies through which we indirectly own our assets, such as our TRSs which are subject to full U.S. federal, state, local and foreign corporate-level income taxes.
-Any taxes we pay directly or indirectly reduce our cash available for distribution to you.
+However, stockholders that are tax-exempt, such as charities or qualified pension plans, would have no benefit from their deemed payment of such tax liability unless they file U.S. federal income tax returns and seek a refund of such tax on such return.
+We also may be subject to state and local taxes on our income or property, including franchise, payroll, mortgage recording and transfer taxes, either directly or at the level of the other companies through which we indirectly own our assets, such as our TRS which is subject to full U.S. federal, state, local and foreign corporate-level income taxes.
+Any taxes we pay directly or indirectly will reduce our cash available for distribution to you.